udioz/mc-task/README.md

 # Cryptocurrency Quotes

-The project is divided into three parts:
+The project is divided into three components:
 ### 1. Collector
 Collector periodically (every minute) samples an API to get the most recent Cryptocurrency quotes and then save these quotes in a database.